The certainty of a QM education

 Once papers have been marked, selected candidates will be invited for an interview with the Principal and Head of Middle School.
 Unsuccessful candidates will be notified by email.

-Is there an exam for the Senior School Discretionary Scholarship?
+Is there an exam for the Senior School scholarship?

 No exam is required.
 Selected candidates will be invited for an interview with the Principal and the Head of the Senior School.
 Unsuccessful candidates will be notified by email.